Click to Skip Ad

 The last time I interviewed the Beatles’ drummer, it was at the Sunset Marquis in West Hollywood on a glorious California afternoon.
 I can still see him now — the 83-year-old rock star, still with a spring in his step — bounding into the room like a hippie sprite.
 He wore sleek black shades, a designer jacket, and sneakers.
 Outside, the palm fronds swayed languidly in the golden, afternoon sun.
 We bumped elbows in lieu of a handshake.
 All of us got older, but the cheeky, cheerful musician is still a Beatle from head to toe.

-Just a few months before that encounter, I was standing outside the gate at Abbey Road in London.
+Just a few months before that interview with Ringo, I was standing outside the gate at Abbey Road in London.
 There was a car parked nearby with the windows rolled down that was playing the Sgt.
 Pepper’s Lonely Hearts Club Band album.
 Just a few feet to your left, there it is — the intersection that the band immortalized on the cover of their final album, Abbey Road.
 People from around the world gawked, smiled, took photos, and scribbled messages of love on the wall outside the studio.

 Graffiti messages outside The Beatles' Abbey Road studioImage source: Robert Alexander/Getty Images